harezmi/fit4j/fit4j/README.md

     }
 }
 ```
-The `@AcceptanceTest` annotation marks the test class as an FIT test class.
+The `@FIT` annotation marks the test class as an FIT test class.
 FIT test classes are basically
 `@SpringBootTest` classes with some additional capability.
 It also activates `test` and `acceptancetest` profiles in
 your service and enable bean overriding capability of the Spring Container.